Skip to main content

 Do ChACErs need to get a visa in order to travel to Chile?

 • Yes.
-This is an important process that takes place after applicants have been accepted.
+This is an important process that begins immediately after applicants have been accepted.
+Saint George’s College sponsors and covers the costs of the visas, and the ChACE program director and coordinator help facilitate the stateside process in the time leading up to departure.
+This process will include a visit to a Chilean consulate in early spring.
 The cost of the visa is covered by the program.
 Additional costs from vaccinations, doctor’s appointments, etc. are the responsibility of individual participants.
 Once accepted, the program director will explain in more detail how this process works.

 Is Chile safe?